 The girl smiled.
 “Cruella.
 At your service.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, graceyeeWrite a Review